 Caitlin Helfer: That’s awesome.
 How long does it take you to prepare for, I guess, the Iditarod itself?
 How long would it take you to prepare?
 I know it’s kind of like a long process with other races mixed in but…

 Matthew Failor: Well as you know, owning a dog, training never stops.
 It’s kind of like owning — not owning a kid but having a child.
-It’s kind of like the training you can’t just shut it off, you can always teach an old dog something new, that was debunked on mythbusters.
-But if you really get it down without like the philosophical side of it, training for the Iditarod usually starts in the Fall, where we start looking at the temperature.
+It’s kind of like the training you can’t just shut it off, you can always teach an old dog something new, and that was debunked on MythBusters.
+But if you really get it down without like the philosophical side of it, training for the Iditarod usually starts in the fall, where we start looking at the temperature.
 The temperature starts to get colder, which usually means that the dogs can run a little bit longer.
-When it’s warm, our sled dogs don’t react the heat that well.
+When it’s warm, our sled dogs don’t react to the heat that well.
 So we have to wait till the temperatures get a little colder.
 So usually October right around there, we start training.

 Caitlin Helfer: What’s warm for you guys?